 This Report, including the documents incorporated by reference herein, contains forward-looking statements within the meaning of Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act, and Section 21E of the Exchange Act.
 All statements other than statements of historical facts contained in this Report and the documents incorporated by reference herein, including statements regarding our future financial condition, regulatory approvals, business strategy and plans and objectives of management for future operations, are forward-looking statements.
-The words "may," "will," "could," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" and similar expressions that convey uncertainty of future events or outcomes are intended to identify forward-looking statements.
-In addition, any statements that refer to our financial outlook or projected performance, profitability expectations, anticipated growth, milestone expectations, future expenses and cash flows, anticipated working capital requirements, market forecasts, capital expenditures, cash preservation plans, liquidity and financing requirements; our ability to comply with our debt obligations; our ability to sell stock under the 2022 ATM Agreement; our future financing plans and strategies; our future responses to macroeconomic and geopolitical factors; our ability to successfully commercialize and maintain regulatory approvals for DAXXIFY®; our ability to obtain, and the timing relating to, regulatory submissions and approvals with respect to our drug product candidates and third-party manufacturers, including with respect to the PAS for the PCI manufacturing facility, DAXXIFY® for indications other than glabellar lines and cervical dystonia, and the RHA® Pipeline Products; our opportunity in therapeutics; our ability to secure and maintain favorable third party reimbursement for our Products; the process and timing of, and ability to complete, the current and anticipated future pre-clinical and clinical development of our product candidates including the outcome of such clinical studies and trials; development of an onabotulinumtoxinA biosimilar; the process and our ability to effectively and reliably manufacture supplies of DAXXIFY®; our ability to manufacture or receive sufficient supply of our Products in order to meet commercial demand; expectations regarding DAXXIFY® Zero-cost Inventory; our ability to successfully compete in the dermal filler and neuromodulator markets; the design of our clinical studies; the markets for our current and future products and services; our business strategy, plans and prospects, including our commercialization plans related to DAXXIFY® and the RHA® Collection of dermal fillers; the potential benefits of DAXXIFY®, the RHA® Collection of dermal fillers and our drug product candidates; the potential safety, efficacy and duration of DAXXIFY® for consumers and patients; our ability to maintain and seek out new strategic third-party collaborations to support our goals; consumer preferences related to our Products; the rate and degree of economic benefit, commercial acceptance, market, competition and/or size and growth potential of DAXXIFY®, the RHA® Collection of dermal fillers and our other drug product candidates, if approved; our ability to set a new standard in healthcare; the wind down of all activities related to the Fintech Platform; patent defensive measures; timing and expenses related to our ongoing litigation matters; our ability to defend ourselves in ongoing litigation; international expansion, including with respect to NMPA approval of DAXXIFY® for cervical dystonia and glabellar lines; anticipated milestone payments; our ability to expand our operations to support the commercialization of our Products and attract and retain qualified personnel to support our business; and our ability to comply with applicable laws and regulations; our ability to protect the Company from cybersecurity threats, including the impact of security failures and/or breaches; are forward-looking statements.
+The words "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" and similar expressions that convey uncertainty of future events or outcomes are intended to identify forward-looking statements.
+In addition, any statements that refer to our financial outlook or projected performance, profitability expectations, amortization expectations, anticipated growth, milestone expectations, future expenses and cash flows, anticipated working capital requirements, market forecasts, capital expenditures, cash preservation plans, liquidity and financing requirements; our ability to comply with our debt obligations; our future financing plans and strategies; our ability to raise additional capital; our ability to develop and commercialize innovative aesthetic and therapeutic offerings; our ability to obtain, and the timing relating to, regulatory submissions and approvals with respect to our drug product candidates and third-party manufacturers, including with respect to the PAS for the PCI manufacturing facility; our opportunity in therapeutics; development of an onabotulinumtoxinA biosimilar; the process and our ability to effectively and reliably manufacture supplies of DAXXIFY®; our ability to manufacture or receive sufficient supply of our Products in order to meet commercial demand; expectations regarding DAXXIFY® Zero-cost Inventory; our ability to maintain and seek out new strategic third-party collaborations to support our goals; research and development expenses and expectations; patent defensive measures; timing and expenses related to our ongoing litigation matters; our ability to defend ourselves in ongoing litigation; international expansion, including with respect to NMPA approval of DAXXIFY® for cervical dystonia and glabellar lines; and our ability to comply with applicable laws and regulations; are forward-looking statements.
 We have based these forward-looking statements on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in Item 1A.
+These forwardlooking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in Item 1A.
 "Risk Factors" and elsewhere in this Report and our FY2023 Form 10-K.